-He’s known as one of the top trumpet players in jazz for the past quarter century, and returned to the KNKX studios with a fantastic new song for the city Roy says has always inspired him.
+He’s known as one of the top trumpet players in jazz for the past quarter-century, and returned to the KNKX studios with a fantastic new song for the city Roy says has always inspired him.

 “The Seattle Vibe” was so new, his quintet hadn’t heard it until they arrived in town for their stay at Jazz Alley.
 There wasn’t much time to chat with the band before our live broadcast, Roy was guiding them through the soulful changes and groovy tempo of his latest song.

 If you don’t catch Hargrove in live performance, you’ll have trouble hearing his music these days.
 He hasn’t made an album since the 2009 big band album Emergence.
-Recording albums doesn’t make financial sense, he says, making this exclusive studio session a special occasion.
+Recording albums don’t make financial sense, he says, making this exclusive studio session a special occasion.

 Ameen Saleem and Justin Robinson are important, long-time members of the band on bass and alto sax.
 They provide the soulful backbone and the melodic and harmonic foil to Hargrove’s music.